Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Introduction

+\item \textbf{Task-relevance:} How can we restore observations in a way that preserves the information downstream models actually need, while remaining stable as a frozen preprocessing module? \end{enumerate}

-To address these challenges, we propose the Visual Degraded Control Suite (VDCS) to generate dynamic transition perturbations, as shown in Fig.~\ref{fig:motivation} (a).
-We then present \emph{Agent-Centric Observations with Mixture-of-Experts} (ACO-MoE) to robustify visual RL against perturbations.
-The proposed framework adopts a light-weight router to select corruption-specialized experts on the fly without knowing the active perturbation, and the entire module is kept \emph{frozen} during RL training to prevent observation drift.
-Then, the selected agent-centric restoration experts repair corrupted RGB inputs and segment the task-relevant foreground, compositing it onto a uniform black background, thereby decoupling perception from perturbation before the RL agent processes the observation.
-As shown in Fig.~\ref{fig:motivation} (b), our method can significantly reduce the impact of various perturbations on performance.
+To address these challenges, we introduce the Visual Degraded Control Suite (VDCS) to generate Markov-switching corruption sequences (Fig.~\ref{fig:motivation}a), and present \emph{Agent-Centric Observations with Mixture-of-Experts} (ACO-MoE), a frozen, plug-and-play observation adapter that pairs a routed bank of restoration experts with a foreground-mask branch.
+The router dynamically selects input-adaptive latent experts without requiring any oracle corruption label; the selected expert simultaneously repairs degraded RGB and segments the task-relevant foreground, compositing it onto a uniform black background.
+The entire module remains \emph{frozen} during downstream backbone learning to prevent observation drift.
+As shown in Fig.~\ref{fig:motivation}b, this decoupling of perception from perturbation substantially mitigates the degradation suffered by downstream visual-control backbones across diverse corruption types.
+Beyond the corruption families used for adapter pretraining, ACO-MoE also maintains strong zero-shot performance under unseen OOD visual perturbations.
 Specifically, our contributions are summarized as follows: